-The Review Board's Executive Director and staff are the primary contacts for the developer, aboriginal groups, government bodies (federal, territorial and municipal), non-government organizations (NGOs), technical advisors (advisors contracted directly by the Review Board), the public and other interested parties.
+The Review Board's Executive Director and staff are the primary contacts for the developer, aboriginal groups, government bodies (federal, territorial and municipal), non-government organizations (NGOs), expert advisors (experts contracted directly by the Review Board), the public and other interested parties.
 This does not limit or preclude the Developer from contacting other parties during in the EA process.
-The Review Board may choose to hire technical advisors to provide expertise on specific aspects of the EA.
+The Review Board may choose to hire expert advisors to provide technical expertise on specific aspects of the EA.